Cadasta/decision-records/DR_0011_React-for-paginated-views.md

 ### Costs considerations

-An organization account for Greenkeeper is $25/month.
+There should be no additional costs.
+Greenkeeper is free for open-source projects.

 ### Pre-requisites